 What is Binance?

-Binance is one of the world’s largest cryptocurrency exchanges, offering more than 220 cryptocurrencies.
+Binance is one of the world’s largest cryptocurrency exchanges, offering more than 350 cryptocurrencies.
+Approx 70% of all crypto volume flows through it.

 Who is Binance designed for?